-Find in-person or virtual activities for children who have special needs and their parents and families.
+Find activities for children with special needs and their parents and families.
 Many events provide sensory-friendly and inclusive activities for all abilities.
 Check out the following happenings in the region.

-*Due to the COVID-19 pandemic, these events are subject to change.
-Please check with venues before attending an event to ensure times and availability are valid and to understand health guidelines.
-Please follow state guidelines, including wearing face coverings, maintaining 6 feet apart from others and washing hands.
-Visit northeastohioparent.com for more upcoming events.
+*Please check with venues before attending an event to ensure times and availability are valid and to understand health guidelines.

-Virtual Music Therapy & More.
-Virtual hands-on program designed to teach families how to use music to improve their child’s academic, motor, communication and social skills, as well as behavior.
-10-10:30 a.m.
-Connecting for Kids, connectingforkids.org/music
+Music Therapy & More.
+Designed for families and their children (birth-6 years) who are struggling in an area of development.
+Join us for a hands-on program to teach families how to use music to improve their child’s academic, motor, communication and social skills, as well as behavior.
+9:30-10 a.m.
+Westlake Porter Public Library, 2733 Center Ridge Rd., connectingforkids.org

 Are we missing your event?
 Please email [email protected] to be added to this list!